 What are the benefits of using CBD?

 CBD is also a natural emollient containing antioxidants and the essential fatty acids, omega-3 and omega-6.
-When applied topically, it helps moisturize and nourish the skin, and can help fight collagen depletion and promote its production, leaving users with young, fresh looking skin.
+When applied topically, it helps condition and protect the skin.
+CBD also is an antioxidant and anti-sebum.

 Research is still ongoing about the benefits of CBD on specific conditions such as anxiety and other disorders.
 However, the U.S. Federal Drug Administration (FDA) approved the first CBD-based drug, Epidiolex, in 2018 for the treatment of two rare forms of balance, Lennox-Gastaut Syndrome and Dravet Syndrome.